-\Must be taken in conjunction with English 1 Humanities and Visual Arts Humanities/Performing Arts Humanities courses.

-This package of interdisciplinary courses will link four subjects (History, English, Art and Music) to explore the historical, literary and cultural influences that have shaped modernity.
+\Must be taken in conjunction with English 1 Humanities Honors This interdisciplinary course will link four subjects (History, English, Art and Music) to explore the historical, literary and cultural influences that have shaped the United States.
+Students will have a dedicated period for both English and History, and will have an Art and Music teacher assigned to both sections for supplemental lessons.
 Students will be immersed in a variety of texts, including literature, non-fiction, electronic media, film, music, and fine arts in order to create their own original print and non-print works.
-Frequent and lengthy assignments will be used to analyze the impact of historical themes on contemporary issues and artistic expressions.
-Students will be expected to complete more independent, supplemental reading in this Honors course.
+Students will have opportunities for experiential learning through field trips, projects, and specialized art and music lessons that highlight the humanities curriculum.
 These courses are designed to synthesize concepts in Modern World History, the acquisition of literacy skills, and an appreciation and application of the Fine and Performing Arts as a way of developing a cohesive understanding of the human experience from the Renaissance to the present.
-Selection of 9th grade Humanities will require three dedicated class periods and will fulfill the Social Studies, English and the Visual/Performing Arts standards required for graduation by the state of New Jersey.
+Selection of 9th grade Humanities will require two dedicated class periods and will fulfill the Social Studies and English standards required for graduation by the state of New Jersey.
+Honors will be distinguished by a variety of additional independent readings, informative class discussions, and research-based assignments to highlight the relationship between course themes and contemporary issues.